jwhaubrich/AutomatedTests_StarWarsAPI/README.md

    git clone https://github.com/jwhaubrich/AutomatedTests_StarWarsAPI.git
    ```
 2. Navigate to the local directory where the repo is located on your machine.
-3. Run the Simple Calculator program with:
+3. Run the StarWarsIntegrationTests program with:
    ```sh
    ./gradlew run
    ```